jameslnewell/redux-formo/README.md

   - if the promise resolves a FSA error, the `error` property will be set and the form will not be marked as `submitted`
 - in all other cases, the form will be marked as `submitted`

-##### .filterOnChange : Boolean

-Whether a field should be filtered when the field changes.

-Optional.
-Defaults to `false`.

-##### .validateOnChange : Boolean

-Whether a field should be validated when the field changes.

-Optional.
-Defaults to `false`.

 ##### .filterOnBlur : Boolean

 Whether a field should be filtered when the field loses focus.